Learn how to plant allium bulbs, including the proper depth, spacing and light levels, so you can enjoy a beautiful display in the spring!

 If you buy bulbs at a nursery or online, unpack them immediately when you get them home.
 If you can’t plant them directly, store the bulbs in a cool, dry area until you are ready to put them in the soil.

 While allium bulbs are not fussy plants, they do need plenty of sun exposure and well-drained soil to thrive.
-So choose a spot that gets full sun all day and where the soil quickly drains away excess water.
+So choose a spot that gets at least six hours of direct sunlight and where the soil quickly drains away excess water.

 If the soil is heavy or prone to standing water, find another location, or amend the ground with lots of compost to improve drainage before you plant.